 Projects such as these really help in developing leadership skills.
 They also allow you to build friendships.
 Most importantly, these projects are a prime way to improve your leadership skills.

 If you are involved in such a project, take charge and put your name forward to lead the group.
-You will benefit hugely from the experience.
+You will benefit hugely from experience.

 2. Become President of a Club or Organization